The ACT is a two-hour, 55 minutes exam with Math, Reading, English and Science sections. It also has a 40-minute optional Essay section.

-Free ACT prep is available through the ACT Academy, a free platform created by the ACT that offers students access to a variety of preparation tools and resources to help you get the best score on your exam.
+ACT Academy, a free platform that offers students access to a variety of preparation tools and resources to help them get the best score, offers free ACT prep.

-The four sections of the ACT are graded on a scale of 1 to 36.
+The four sections of the ACT are graded on a 1-36 scale.
 These individual section grades are then averaged to create your composite score, which will also be between 1 and 36.

 Your scaled score is derived from your raw score, which is just the grade you receive based on the amount of questions you answer correctly or incorrectly.

 Your raw score for each section is then converted into a scaled score based on this chart.
-The reason for doing this is so that scores remain consistent across testing dates, ensuring that no one test is harder than another.
+This ensures that scores remain consistent across testing dates, i.e., that no one test is harder than another.
 Each section is weighted equally, so even though the English section has the most questions, it doesn’t affect your overall score any more than the other sections do.

-Your final scores for each domain will be the total of the scores provided by each grader, resulting in four domain scores, each on a scale of 2 to 12.
-Your domain scores will then be averaged to create your subject-level score, which will also be represented on a 2-12 scale.
+Your final scores for each domain will be the total of the scores provided by each grader, resulting in four domain scores, each on a 2-12 scale.

 Your target ACT score should depend on your own abilities and the admissions standards for the colleges that you are planning on applying to.
 For example, if you are hoping to go to Penn State University, you might shoot for a score between 28 and 32, whereas if you are applying to Harvard or another Ivy League school, you’ll need to have at the very least a score around 31 or 32.

 That said, it is good to keep in mind the national averages as well.
-In 2018, the average composite ACT score was 20.8.
+In 2022, the average composite ACT score was 19.8.
 Everything above that mark is considered above-average and everything below is considered below-average.
-A 28 would put you in the top 20% of test-takers, making it a strong score for most applicants.
+A 26 would put you in the top 13 percent of test-takers, making it a strong score for most applicants.
 If you score below the national average, you will likely want to take the test again.